PHPAdam/PHPAdam.github.io/_posts/2020-8-13-robo-advisers-dont-exist.md

 The Mortgage Press did not report it.
 The Financial Conduct Authority (FCA) did not morn it.
 We've today learned that RoboAdvice has died.

-A List of Mortage RoboAdvisers usually includes:
+A List of Mortgage RoboAdvisers usually includes:

 1. Habito
 2. Trussle